 We built this site in late 2019 and have been busy teaching and writing curricula ever since.
 While we used semantic elements, and it’s navigable, we want it to be a lot better.
 We’ve also learned a ton of things about accessibility in the last 2 years.

 We are currently redesigning the site with accessibility at the core of all design decisions.

 We want this website to be usable by the widest possible audience, regardless of device, browser, network speed, or ability.
-As such, this website strives to meet the level AA standards outlined in the Web Content Accessibility Guidelines (WCAG) 2.1.

-This page attempts to describe the current state of this website’s accessibility features.
 If you have any trouble accessing any part of this website, please tell us about it.
 We can’t always see our shortcomings and we love to learn more about how we can improve and create a better experience for everyone.

 This website has been tested on modern browsers, with occasional checks to make sure it’s usable in older devices or browsers.
 We test the site with VoiceOver – but we’d love to have a wider variety of people test the site.
 We’re actually in the market to pay testers if you are interested.

 We assumed that sections would be marked as regions and would use the heading of that section as a label or way to jump between sections.
 This is the way it is intended to work, but no browsers currently have it implemented.
 So, we’re going to give all of the sections aria-labels.
 This will take a few lines of code – and then a lot of time reviewing the lessons in the CMS.